Academic Policies

 Students who separated from the College of Pharmacy while not in good academic and/or professional standing, whose absence has been more than 2 years but less than 10 years, may petition to return to the professional program by submitting a formal, written statement including the cause for their separation, reasons for their desire to return, and actions they have taken to ensure their readiness for return.
 Students whose separation from the College of Pharmacy has been greater than 10 years are ineligible to petition to return and must reapply for admission.

-A petition for readmission must be submitted to the Associate Dean for Student Affairs and Diversity.
+A petition for readmission must be submitted to the Associate Dean for Student Affairs.
 The petition process will be handled by the College of Pharmacy Scholastic Standing and Petitions Committee.